AVSLab/basilisk/src/simulation/power/ReactionWheelPower/ReactionWheelPower.rst

 Detailed Module Description
 ---------------------------
 Let :math:`p_{\text{RW}}` be the net electrical power required to operate a reaction wheel device.
-This power requirement is computed from the base power requirement to operate the device, and the mechancial power requirement to torque a spinning disk.
+This power requirement is computed from the base power requirement to operate the device and the mechancial power requirement to torque a spinning disk.
 Let :math:`p_{\text{base}}` be the base RW device power requirement.
 This is a positive value indicating what power is required to just turn on the RW device, never mind control the wheel speed.

-To compute the pwer required to change the energy state of a RW device the work/energy principle is used as discussed in `Analytical Mechanics of Space Systems <http://dx.doi.org/10.2514/4.105210>`_.
+To compute the power required to change the energy state of a RW device the work/energy principle is used as discussed in `Analytical Mechanics of Space Systems <http://dx.doi.org/10.2514/4.105210>`_.
 The mechanical power required to change the wheel speed relative to the spacecraft body is